blackwatertepes/zeos/README.md

 * `eosiocpp -g hello.abi hello.cpp` Build the .abi
 * `cleos set contract hello hello` Deploys the contract

+## Wallet Password Storage

+`eos_keys` Print all your current passwords

 ## Auto Setup & Account Creation

 `eos_account_create $PROJECT_NAME`

 What this does for you...
 * `cleos wallet create -n default` Creates a default wallet, if none already exists
-* Stores your wallet password
+* Stores your wallet password (~/.zeos/keys.yml)
 * `cleos set contract eosio $EOS_PATH"/build/contracts/eosio.bios" -p eosio` Deploys the BIOS, if not already
 * `cleos create account eosio hello $KEY $KEY` Creates a contract account

+## Quick Restart

+`eos_reset`

+Most of the time, to start an EOS instance, it's best to simply use `nodeos`.
+But, sometimes, you want to start from scratch.
+In which case, this is the command for you.

 # Full Command Reference